 Dai Loy Gambling House Museum

-Built in 1915 by Bing Lee, this gambling hall was in continuous operation until 1950 when the Sacramento County officials closed its doors.
-The name Dai Loy means ‘Big Welcome’ in Chinese.
-Pai Ngow, Fan Tan, and the Chinese lottery using 80 Chinese characters were the games of chance that were popular among Chinese gamblers.
-It is now restored as a museum with displays of the games and tables and Chinese artifacts as well as archival photographs from the Delta.
+Built in 1915 by Bing Lee, this gambling hall was in continuous operation until 1950 when Sacramento County officials closed its doors.
+The name Dai Loy means “Big Welcome” in Chinese.
+It is now restored as a museum with displays of games and tables, Chinese artifacts, and archival photographs from the Delta.

 A bench was placed outside for a watchman to sit, with a secret button hidden below to alert dealers inside of any approaching sheriff’s raids.
-The rectangular window next to the big Dai Loy sign is a loft where a night watchman stayed to safeguard the building.
+Inside, located on the back wall, the rectangular window next to the big Dai Loy sign is a loft where a night watchman stayed to safeguard the building.
 It also allowed the watchman to overlook the gambling activities and prevent any cheating by the patrons.

 All windows in the building were boarded up.
-All the doors were fortified with stronger and thicker woods to prevent and discourage robbers and raids.
+All the doors were fortified with stronger and thicker wood to prevent and discourage robbers and raids.

 Only men were allowed to gamble in the gambling hall, perhaps to avoid any domestic arguments inside.
 The gambling house was open to both Chinese and non-Chinese people.